Skip to content

 3. Register the work address by executing the setWorkAddress function with the value of owner.native.address from the secrets.json file.

-Configure the Agent for XRP#
+Configure the Agent#

 You need to set up your agent's parameters like name, collateral, and fund with underlying assets.

-yarn agent-bot --fasset FTestXRP create --prepare
+yarn agent-bot --fasset FASSET create --prepare

 2. Choose a suffix for your agent's collateral pool and fill in the poolTokenSuffix field in the tmp.agent-settings.json file with it.
 The poolTokenSuffix should only include uppercase letters, numbers, and the - symbol.
 This suffix will be used for the FAsset Collateral Pool Token.
-For example, if you use MY-ALPHA-AGENT-1, it would be FCPT-TXRP-MY-ALPHA-AGENT-1.
+For example, for FTestXRP, if you use MY-ALPHA-AGENT-1, it would be FCPT-TXRP-MY-ALPHA-AGENT-1.

 3. Choose one of the stable tokens (testUSDT or testUSDC) or wrapped ETH in vaultCollateralFtsoSymbol to back up the agent vault collateral.

 5. Create the agent by specifying the FAsset and agent settings, noting that this operation can take up to 10 minutes because the FAssets verifies the underlying assets.
 This command will print out your agent's address.
+Exchange FASSET with FTestXRP, FTestBTC or FTestDOGE according to which underlying network you are creating the agent.

-yarn agent-bot --fasset FTestXRP create tmp.agent-settings.json
+yarn agent-bot --fasset FASSET create tmp.agent-settings.json

 Deposit Collateral#